Omicrxn/Automated-Builds-CI-CD/docs/index.md

 ## 4. GitLab

 GitLab is another popular tool for DevOps which is based on the web and also features a Git repository manager.
+It is a platform for automating developer workflows and CI/CD is justo one of the many workflows it offers.
 It has a very competitive free plan bringing you most of GitLab's potential with 400 minutes of CI/CD per month.
 It may be another great option for begginers who want to get their hands dirty on the DevOps world without paying.
 ![Jenkins](https://github.com/Omicrxn/Automated-Builds-CI-CD/blob/master/docs/Images/gitlab.png)

 # Setting Up a CI/CD environment with GitHub Actions